sphinx.ext.autodoc – Include documentation from docstrings

 autodoc imports the modules to be documented.
 If any modules have side effects on import, these will be executed by autodoc when sphinx-build is run.

-If you document scripts (as opposed to library modules), make sure their main routine is protected by a if __name__ == '__main__' condition.
+If you document scripts (as opposed to library modules), make sure that the main routine is protected by an if __name__ == '__main__' condition.

 For this to work, the docstrings must of course be written in correct reStructuredText.
 You can then use all of the usual Sphinx markup in the docstrings, and it will end up correctly in the documentation.
 Together with hand-written documentation, this technique eases the pain of having to maintain two locations for documentation, while at the same time avoiding auto-generated-looking pure API documentation.